-- 5 The considerable increase of Arctic near-surface temperatures within the last three to four decades, a phenomenon commonly called Arctic amplification (Serreze and Barry, 2011), significantly exceeds the global warming and is associated with the decrease of Arctic sea ice.
+The considerable increase of Arctic near-surface temperatures within the last three to four decades, a phenomenon commonly called Arctic amplification (Serreze and Barry, 2011), significantly exceeds the global warming and is associated with the decrease of Arctic sea ice.
 To improve the understanding and the abilities to predict these changes, several international efforts including joint model evaluations such as the Year of Polar Prediction within the Polar Prediction Project (Jung et al., 2016) and a series of observational field campaigns are underway.
-These observations obtained by land-based (Uttal et al., 2016), ship-based, and airborne activities (Wendisch et al., 2019) are essential to identify the dominant atmospheric processes and - provide an observational basis for model and satellite data validations.
+These observations obtained by land-based (Uttal et al., 2016), ship-based, and airborne activities (Wendisch et al., 2019) are essential to identify the dominant atmospheric processes and provide an observational basis for model and satellite data validations.
 Due to the diversity of instrumentation and required measurement strategies, these field campaigns often target specific components of the Arctic climate system.

-In May/June 2017 two concerted field studies, the Arctic Cloud Observations Using Airborne Measurements during Polar Day (ACLOUD) campaign and the Physical Feedbacks of Arctic Boundary Layer, Sea Ice, Cloud and Aerosol (PASCAL)

-- 15 ship cruise were performed to improve our understanding of the role of clouds and aerosol particles in Arctic amplification (Wendisch et al., 2019).
-Both campaigns were conducted within the framework of the "Arctic Amplification: Climate Relevant Atmospheric and Surface Processes, and Feedback Mechanisms (AC)3" project (Wendisch et al., 2017).
+In May/June 2017 two concerted field studies, the Arctic Cloud Observations Using Airborne Measurements during Polar Day (ACLOUD) campaign and the Physical Feedbacks of Arctic Boundary Layer, Sea Ice, Cloud and Aerosol (PASCAL) ship cruise have been performed to improve our understanding of the role of clouds and aerosol particles in Arctic amplification (Wendisch et al., 2019).
+Both campaigns were conducted within the framework of the "Arctic Amplification: Climate Relevant Atmospheric and Surface Processes, and Feedback Mechanisms (AC)" project (Wendisch et al., 2017).
 During ACLOUD, two research aircraft, Polar 5 and Polar 6 (Wesche et al., 2016) were operated, which were stationed on Svalbard (Longyearbyen, Norway).
-For PASCAL the Research Vessel (R/V) Polarstern (Knust, 2017) entered the sea ice north of Svalbard where an - 20 ice floe camp (including a tethered balloon, ground-based remote sensing, and in situ sampling of aerosol particles) was setup for two weeks (Macke and Flores, 2018).
+For PASCAL the Research Vessel (R/V) Polarstern (Knust, 2017) entered the sea ice north of Svalbard where an ice floe camp (including a tethered balloon, ground-based remote sensing, and in situ sampling of aerosol particles) was setup for two weeks (Macke and Flores, 2018).
 These observations were accompanied by permanent measurements at the joint research base AWIPEV at Ny-Ålesund/Svalbard (Neuber, 2006) operated by Alfred Wegener Institute (AWI) and the French Polar Institute Paul-Émile Victor (IPEV; AWIPEV).
-The airborne operations during ACLOUD were coordinated with the ship (PASCAL) and ground-based activities (AWIPEV) and focused on the area north-west of Svalbard linking the observations at - 25 AWIPEV and on Polarstern.
+The airborne operations during ACLOUD where coordinated with the ship (PASCAL) and ground-based activities (AWIPEV) and focused on the area north-west of Svalbard linking the observations at AWIPEV and on Polarstern.

-The general objectives of ACLOUD/PASCAL, the operated instrumentation, a summary of the measurement activities, and first highlights of the data analysis are presented by Wendisch et al. (2019) while the meteorological conditions during the observational period were analyzed by Knudsen et al. (2018).
+The general objectives of ACLOUD/PASCAL, the operated instrumentation, a summary of the measurement activities, and first highlights of the data analysis are presented by Wendisch et al. (2019) while the meteorological conditions during the observational period have been analyzed by Knudsen et al. (2018).
 In this paper, a detailed overview on the processed ACLOUD data set obtained on board of both research aircraft is provided.
-The aim is to document the campaign-specific instrument operation, data processing, uncertainties of the derived quantities, and data availability to facilitate a widespread use of the data

-30 operation, data processing, uncertainties of the derived quantities, and data availability to facilitate a widespread use of the data in a broad field of scientific analysis.
-To understand the aim and flight patterns of each research flight, in Section 2 an overview of the main scientific targets and the most common flight patterns is provided.
-The instrumentation, calibration, and data processing of measurements on Polar 5 and 6 are described in Sections 3 and 4.
+The aim is to document the campaign-specific instrument operation, data processing, uncertainties of the derived quantities, and data availability to facilitate a widespread use of the data in a broad field of scientific analysis.
+The instrumentation, calibration, and data processing of measurements on Polar 5 and 6 are described in Sections 2 and 3.
 Due to the operation of two identical aircraft (partly with identical instrumentation), several benefits arise for the data analysis.
-Coordinated observations from both aircraft flying in close collocation, e.g., remote sensing and in situ measurements, were combined as demonstrated in Section 5.1.

-In Section 5.2, the consistency of data from similar instruments operated on both aircraft is validated, which allows merging observations from both aircraft into a single data set.
-The data availability including links to the published data sets is given in Section 6.
+Coordinated observations from both aircraft flying in close collocation, e.g., remote sensing and in situ measurements, have been combined as demonstrated in Section 4.1.
+In Section 4.2, the comparability of data from similar instruments operated on both aircraft is validated, which allows merging observations from both aircraft into a single data set.
+The data availability including links to the published data sets is given in Section 5.